 Muddle the sugar and bitters to create a sludge.

 Measure the rye whiskey in a jigger.
-We use a Japanese jigger to ensure an accurate measurement and avoid spillage.
+We use a Japanese jigger to ensure accurate measurement and avoid spillage.

-Buy a Japanese jigger from Amazon if you don’t have a jigger or fancy an inexpensive upgrade.
+Buy a Japanese jigger from Amazon if you need a jigger or want an inexpensive upgrade.

 Immediately pour the rye whiskey into the second lowball glass with the sugar-bitters sludge.